mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Multiplayer games send **time critical, time series data**.

 This is data that is both a function of time *and* must get across as quickly as possible.
-Games are more like video and voice chat than streaming video.
+Games in this regard are more like video and voice chat than streaming video and websites.
 You cannot solve delivery problems by simply buffering a few seconds longer.
 Players demand the *minimum* possible latency, especially when playing competitive games.

-So we have this time series data and due to latency requirements the amount of time this data can be buffered is short (<100ms).
-Any time series data that arrives after this small buffering window is useless and is thrown away.
+So we have this time series data and due to latency requirements the amount of time this data can be buffered is short (<150ms).
+Time series data arriving after this small buffering window is useless and is thrown away.
 Naturally, the best method of delivery would be the one with the least time variance in packet delivery.

 So why can't we use TCP for time critical, time series data?

-The core problem with TCP is **head of line blocking**.

 TCP delivers all packets reliably and in-order.
 To implement this it is necessary to hold more recent packets in a queue while waiting for dropped packets to be resent.
 Otherwise, packets would not arrive in the same order they were sent.
+This is known as **head of line blocking**.

-This makes perfect sense for the streams of reliable-ordered data that TCP was designed for, but it creates serious problems for time critical, time-series data.
+This makes perfect sense for the streams of reliable-ordered data that TCP was designed for, but creates serious problems for time critical, time-series data.
 We don't care about old data being resent so packets are delivered reliably and in order.
-All we care about is the most recent state hitting that small (<100ms) window before it becomes useless.
+All we care about is the most recent state hitting that small (<150ms) window before it becomes useless.

 To illustrate this, consider a game server sending 10 packets per-second to a client: